-This source is subject to the opacity limitations specified in 326 IAC 5-1-2(1).
+This source is subject to the opacity limitations specified in 326 IAC 5-1-2(1)

-326 IAC 6-4 (Fugitive Dust Emissions Limitations)
+326 IAC 6-4 (Fugitive Dust Emissions)

-Pursuant to 326 IAC 6-4 (Fugitive Dust Emissions Limitations), the source shall not allow fugitive dust to escape beyond the property line or boundaries of the property, right-of-way, or easement on which the source is located, in a manner that would violate 326 IAC 6-4.
+This source is subject to 326 IAC 6-4 for fugitive dust emissions.
+Pursuant to 326 IAC 6-4 (Fugitive Dust Emissions), the Permittee shall not allow fugitive dust to escape beyond the property line or boundaries of the property, right-of-way, or easement on which the source is located, in a manner that would violate 326 IAC 6-4.